 Ahhh those 14 month olds… they have so many opinions and so few words.
 Which leads to… lots of screaming!

-If the child is frustrated, try one of these things…
+DOWNLOAD THE FREE 1 YEAR OLD DISCIPLINE GUIDE!
+If your child is frustrated, try one of these things…

 1. Give him a chance to figure it out.